appveyor/website/src/docs/server/index.md

 * **On build error script** from General tab;
 * **On build finish script** from General tab;

-What if you need to **pull the lates version of image on every build run**?
+What if you need to **pull the latest version of image on every build run**?
 Add the following environment variable:

     docker_pull: always